xavierjohn/FunctionalDDD/README.md

 It also supports fluent validation for validating the domain model and includes a source code generator for common types.

 Here is a YouTube video explaining several of this library's methods.
+That video was not created by me, but it does a good job of explaining the concepts behind this library.

 [![Functional DDD](https://img.youtube.com/vi/45yk2nuRjj8/0.jpg)](https://youtu.be/45yk2nuRjj8?t=682)